mateors/assembly/pcasm-book.md

 Many interrupt handlers return `control back` to the interrupted program when they finish. `They restore all the registers to the same values they had before the interrupt occurred`.
 Thus, the interrupted program runs as if nothing happened (except that it lost some CPU cycles). `Traps generally do not return`.
 Often they abort the program.

+# Assembly Language

+## Machine language
+Every type of CPU understands its own machine language.
+Instructions in machine language are numbers stored as bytes in memory.
+Each instruction has its own unique numeric code called its operation code or opcode for short.
+The 80x86 processor’s instructions vary in size.
+The opcode is always at the beginning of the instruction.
+Many instructions also include data (e.g., constants or addresses) used by the instruction.

+> Machine language is very difficult to program in directly.
+Deciphering the meanings of the numerical-coded instructions is tedious for humans.

+> For example, the instruction that says to add the EAX and EBX registers together and store the result back into EAX is encoded by the following hex
+codes:

+> `03 C3`

+This is hardly obvious.
+Fortunately, a program called an `assembler can do this tedious work` for the programmer.

+##  Assembly Language
+> An assembly language program is stored as text (just as a higher level language program).

+Each assembly instruction represents exactly one machine instruction.
+For example, the addition instruction described above would be represented in assembly language as:

+> `add eax, ebx`

+Here the meaning of the instruction is much clearer than in machine code.
+The word add is a mnemonic for the addition instruction.
+The general form of an assembly instruction is: `mnemonic operand(s)`

+### An assembler
+> `An assembler` is a program that reads a text file with assembly instructions and converts the assembly into machine code.

+### Compilers
+> `Compilers` are programs that do similar conversions for high-level programming languages.
+An assembler is much simpler than a compiler.
+Every assembly language statement directly represents a single machine instruction.

+High-level language statements are much more complex and may require many machine instructions.

+Another important difference between assembly and high-level languages is that since every different type of CPU has its own machine language, it also has its own assembly language.

+Porting assembly programs between different computer architectures is much more difficult than in a high-level language